 Tuesday 20th August 2019.

-We (me, Bob, Glenn, Paul, Trish & about 25 other yachties) took the dinghy across to the yacht club here in the bay of Port Resolution, on the island of Tanna (Tanna means ‘Earth’ in Tannese), to meet Stanley, who runs the yacht club, and who had also organized the trip for us.
-There were about 30 of us cruisers all together, from the Pacific rally.
-We all piled into the waiting pick up trucks and headed off on the dirt tracks through the jungle to the greeting center.
+We (meaning me, Bob, Glenn, Paul, Trish & about 25 other yachties) took the dinghy across to the yacht club here in the bay of Port Resolution, on the island of Tanna (Tanna means ‘Earth’ in Tannese), to meet Stanley, who runs the yacht club, and who had also organized the trip for us.
+There were about 30 cruisers all together, from the Pacific rally.
+We all piled into the waiting pick up trucks and headed off down the dirt tracks through the jungle to the greeting center.

 The visitor center was built just a short truck ride from the base of the volcano.
 Here you pay for your visit and collect your ‘hard hat’ if you wish to wear one.
-I really couldn’t see the point of it, if I was going to be hit in the head by something flying out of an erupting volcano, a little plastic hat was hardly going to offer me any protection!
+I really couldn’t see the point of it, if I was going to get smacked in the head by something flying out of an erupting volcano, an ugly little plastic hat was hardly going to offer me any protection!

 It all starts with a “ceremony”; first the tourists are divided into groups, determined by whichever country they’re from, and issued a guide for the trip.
 Then we’re all given safety instructions for the visit!
 Once again I had to question what the hell I was thinking, climbing up an active volcano, did I have a secret death wish, and honestly what was the use of safety instructions?
-It’s an “active volcano” for crying out loud, we were going to be walking around the rim, the only safety instructions as I could see it would be to tell us not to jump in!
+It’s an “active ERUPTING volcano” for crying out loud, and this bunch of nutcase’s were going to be walking around the rim, the only safety instructions necessary as I could see it, would be to tell us NOT TO JUMP IN!